 Several established methods for feature selection exist.
 Filter methods such as the Chi-squared test, mutual information \citep{peng2005feature}, and correlation coefficients assess features based on their inherent statistical characteristics \citep{kira1992practical}.
-Wrapper methods, including techniques such as sequential forward selection and sequential backward elimination, employ specific machine learning algorithms to evaluate varying feature subsets \citep{Hancer2021}.
-Embedded methods, represented by techniques such as LASSO and decision tree-based approaches, integrate feature selection directly into the model training process \citep{tibshirani1996regression, breiman2001random, Neumann2005}.
+Wrapper methods, including techniques such as sequential forward selection and sequential backward elimination, employ specific machine learning algorithms to evaluate varying feature subsets \citep{Rida2016}.
+Embedded methods, represented by techniques such as LASSO and decision tree-based approaches, integrate feature selection directly into the model training process \citep{tibshirani1996regression, breiman2001random}.
 However, these methods often depend on static analysis and predetermined algorithms, which can be a limitation.
 Specifically, methods like wrappers and embedded approaches may require significant computational resources, making them challenging to apply to large datasets \citep{saeys2007review}.
 While widely used, these methods often struggle with high-dimensional datasets and lack the flexibility to adapt to the evolving requirements of complex models \citep{Atan2019}.
 In contrast, our method employs a binary mask coupled with iterative optimization, enabling dynamic adaptation to the learning patterns of a model.
 Since this approach jointly and dynamically adjust to the changing importance of features during the training process, it enhances the precision of feature selection and ensures better performance in challenging scenarios involving high-dimensional or evolving datasets.
-In high-dimensional datasets, where there is a risk of overfitting due to the large number of features, the iterative optimization of the binary mask helps systematically identify and retain only the most relevant features.
-This targeted selection process reduces the noise and complexity of the model, leading to more accurate and generalizable results.
 Additionally, in the context of evolving datasets, where data patterns and relationships may shift over time, the flexibility of the binary mask to adapt to these changes ensures that the model remains robust and relevant.
 It can adjust to new patterns or discard previously relevant features that become obsolete, maintaining its efficacy in dynamically changing environments.
 This adaptability is crucial for maintaining high performance over time, especially in real-world applications where data is not static and can evolve.